open-telemetry/opentelemetry-cpp/README.md

 specification](https://github.com/open-telemetry/opentelemetry-specification).
 The `sdk` folder is the reference implementation of the API.

-The library would be distributed in source-only format.
-No shared/static library or distribution package (rpm, deb etc) would be made available as part of Release.
+The library is distributed in source-only format.
+No shared/static library or distribution packages (rpm, deb, etc.) are made available as part of Release.
 See [RELEASING.md](./RELEASING.md).

 This project supports `Bazel` and `CMake` builds.